 Upon signing the Grant Agreement and meeting all advance disbursement conditions, the Jobs Fund will advance the funding as per the approved ABC PIMP.
 Thereafter, the Jobs Fund will process disbursements quarterly in advance based on projects meeting the required performance threshold, submission of acceptable evidence, and meeting relevant quarterly disbursement conditions.
-Details on the disbursement process are contained in the programme's operating guidelines which are incorporated in the Grant Agreement.
+Details on the disbursement process are contained in the programme's operating guidelines, which are incorporated in the Grant Agreement.
+Please note that depending on your proposal and subsequently how the Jobs Fund contracts with you grant disbursements may not necessarily flow as per the matched funding ratios of 1:1 or 1:05.